eastskykang/eastskykang/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I am a doctoral student at ETH Zurich and a research assistant at [Computational Robotics Lab](http://crl.ethz.ch/).
-I am currently doing my research on the legged robots locomotion and design optimization.
+My research aims to generate more animal-like motion of legged robots.

-My research interests are threefolds
+My research interests are broad ranging to
-1. optimization- or machine-learning-based control of robot locomotion
+1. optimization- or machine-learning-based control strategy for legged robot locomotion
-2. simulation methods for robotics applications
+2. omputational model of character animation
-3. design optimization of robotic systems for agile and natural motion
+3. design optimization for robotics applications

 Please visit my website for my more detailed CV: [donghok.me](http://www.donghok.me/)